 Here is how to capture different objects.

 - Streets and roads.
-When your want to cover a street, make sure the camera is pointed in the direction of the street.
+When you want to cover a street, make sure the camera is pointed in the direction of the street.
 If you have time, first cover one direction and then the other.
 When that is done, you can orientate the camera left or right to the direction of travel.

 - Corners.
 When walking around corners, it is best to take more images with lots of overlap to create smoother transitions.
 Selecting manual mode or adjusting the frequency of automatic capture can help achieve this.

 - Facades.
 To capture facades, point the camera to the left or right towards the direction of travel.
 This works best when the street is wide enough so that large parts of the facades are visible, and you are moving slowly.
+For the best viewing results, you should aim to have even 50% overlap between the images.

 - Objects.
 To capture a single focal point such as a statue or a small structure, orbit around it taking pictures at different angles.
 (In some cases, manual capture mode might be more suitable for this than automatic.)